Summer Residency

 FAQ

-You must be a current or recent graduate of Concordia University with availability for 11 weeks on a full-time basis in the summer (Mid-May through end of July).
-We look for individuals who like to take on challenges, seek fresh perspectives, and want to be part of the new generation of creative industries innovators.
+You must be a current or recent graduate of Concordia University with availability for 12 weeks on a full-time basis in the summer (May through end of July).
+We look for individuals who like to take on challenges, seek fresh perspectives, and want to be part of the new generation of innovators.
 You will need to be comfortable with high levels of collaboration and a dynamically shifting work environment.

 The application process has 2 stages: an application form, and a group workshop-style interview.